nitaro/placissimo/docs/documentation.md

 - You are doing mission-critical work.
 	- Placissimo isn't well tested at this time.
 - You need a secure server.
+	- Placissimo is really intended to help create browser-based desktop apps.

 ## Installation ##
 I've had more success installing the requirements first a la: